raket124/Make-your-own-neural-network/README.md

 The fifth and last experiment is an attempt at visualizing the neural network.
 Since the dot product which is used in the neural network isn't inversible the exact result can not be determined.
 Because of this an estimation is used based on a weighted response of the input nodes.
+The following ten images show the response of the best neural network for each individual result.
+Some show a resemblence to the actual value but most leave it to the imagination.

 ![est0] ![est1] ![est2] ![est3] ![est4] ![est5] ![est6] ![est7] ![est8] ![est9]
+ (0 - 9)

 [lr]: https://github.com/raket124/Make-your-own-neural-network/blob/master/Code/Output/LearningRate.png "Learning rate plot"
 [ep]: https://github.com/raket124/Make-your-own-neural-network/blob/master/Code/Output/Epoch.png "Epoch plot"